Google Ads strategy for profitable SME growth

 Source: WordStream Google Ads Benchmarks 2025

-These figures show that, despite rising costs, conversion rates have improved in most sectors thanks to smarter targeting and AI optimization.
+These figures show that, despite rising costs, conversion rates in most sectors have improved thanks to smarter targeting and AI optimisation.

 Roadmap for Google Ads success in 2026